Skip to main content

 Hierarchical retrieval

-• GetDescendants<T>(parent): recursive traversal (use sparingly; excellent for admin tools, risky for front-end hot paths).
+• GetDescendants<T>(parent) - recursive traversal; excellent for admin tools, but risky on front-end hot paths.

 Batch retrieval